n8willis/opentype-shaping-documents/opentype-shaping-nko.md

 N'Ko is written (and, therefore, rendered) from right to left.
 Shaping engines must track the directionality of the text run when scripts of different direction are mixed.

+The N'Ko script tag defined in OpenType is `<nko >`.
+Because OpenType script tags must be exactly four letters long, the `<nko >` tag includes a trailing space.

 ## Terminology ##